 This post may contain affiliate links.
 For more information, click here.

 I've done my fair share of tours at Disney World, that's for sure.
 From private VIP day tours with only myself, my husband, and our two boys, to group tours that Fast Passed thirty of us through a day of thrilling rides or a night of exciting adventures.
 In all this time, I've never done a tour that focused on only a few rides or only one section of a park.
-So, on my last trip to the Happiest Place on Earth, I decided to change that. (read more)
+So, on my last trip to the Happiest Place on Earth, I decided to change that and do Early Morning Magic at Toy Story Land. (read more)

 That said, Ultimate Day of Thrills is not cheap, and since I've done it four times; I have a really hard time justifying the cost, especially if I'm going to be in the Disney bubble for more than a few days.

-So when I found out that I could do Toy Story Land Early Morning Magic, and that I could get 25% off the price with my annual pass, I thought it was a great idea!
+So when I found out that I could do Disney Early Morning Magic at Toy Story Land, and that I could get 15% off the price with my annual pass, I thought it was a great idea!

 Yes, it is only about an hour and a half of park time, but it's in an area of the park where you only have three rides to choose from, and all are in close proximity to one another.
 Add in that you also get a full breakfast, a half hour (or more) to focus on that food, and this becomes a really reasonably priced way to get more out of Hollywood Studios.